0mp/dotfiles/README.md

 **dotfiles**
 is a framework to manage configuration scripts, dotfiles and utilities.

-Administrative rights are required in for the **--root-\*&zwnj;** options and the
+Administrative rights are required for the **--root-\*&zwnj;** options and the
 **root-\*&zwnj;**